 To subpoena a witness, the party must file a Request for Witness Subpoena, district court form DC-325, (Request for Witness Subpoena - Instructions) in the small claims division of the clerk’s office at least ten days before the trial.
 The party will need to give the name and current home address of the witness being subpoenaed.

-Trials in Small Claims Court
+Trials for Small Claims Actions

 Each case is tried in an informal manner.
 Both plaintiff and defendant will be given an opportunity to introduce evidence, ask questions of the witnesses, and explain to the judge why the judge should enter judgment in their favor.
 The judge can admit any evidence that tends to prove the facts in the case.
 The judge will not allow witnesses to testify until they have been sworn and will not consider “privileged communications” (statements by certain people that are barred by law from being used in a trial).